samlinux/fhsoa1/readme.md

 - API tests, done

 ## Running a live version
 A running version is available with a link from the author.
-The version is build with as docker image and runs under a docker-engine environment.
+The version is build as docker image and runs under a docker-engine environment.

 ## Installation

 ### Install node.js
-If node.js is not already installed, please use this instructions https://nodejs.org/en/download/package-manager/.
+If node.js is not already installed, please use this instructions https://nodejs.org/en/download/package-manager/. node.js version 4.7.0 is required.

 ### Clone the git repo
 https://github.com/samlinux/fhsoa1